 As the media became more numerous, the international recognition of Hubert de Givenchy grew even more.
 His extreme elegance helped the launch of his men’s collection – Gentleman Givenchy – in 1969.
 His allure still has an impact on the menswear market today.

 Givenchy’s friend and mentor the legendary couturier Cristobal Balenciaga suggested to him that he explores further licences which Givenchy strongly developed in the 1970s in order to ensure the future of the heart and soul of the house: Haute Couture collections.
 The company then naturally diversified into shoes, jewellery, men’s ties, table clothes, furniture fabrics, kimonos and even a car in 1976: the Ford Mark.

 In 1982, a big retrospective was organized by the New York Fashion Institute of Technology to celebrate the 30-year anniversary of the House of Givenchy.
 Visionary and discreet, Givenchy has always been of his time.
 In 1988 he sensed the dawn of big luxury groups and decided to become part of LVMH Moët Hennessy Louis Vuitton.

 After 43 years of creation and a retrospective at Paris’ Palais Galliera in 1991 anticipating the 40-year anniversary of the Couture House, Hubert de Givenchy retired in 1995.
-He was succeeded by John Galliano (January 1996), Alexander McQueen (October 1996) and Julien MacDonald (March 2001).
-From December 2003 to late 2006, British tailor Ozwald Boateng was the creative director of Givenchy Homme.
+He was succeeded by John Galliano (January 1996), Alexander McQueen (October 1996), Julien MacDonald (March 2001) and Riccardo Tisci (February 2005).